How Does Google Rank Search Results?

 Understanding how Google thinks might seem like an impossible task.
 But worry not, as there are some clear and certain things you can do to improve your search rankings.

 Google does many things to support webmasters and guide them in ranking higher.
-One of those things are, for example, the regular talks with their representative John Mueller who often explains concepts on how to understand the algorithm and rank higher.
+One of those things is, for example, the regular talks with their representative John Mueller who often explains concepts on how to understand the algorithm and rank higher.
 In fact, Google goes as far as running a blog where they share news on the latest algorithmic updates.

 Does Google Ever Change How It Ranks Websites?